-Every March, Women’s History month serves as a great reminder to reflect on a year-long conversation—investing to support advancing women and families.
-I am heartened to see real interest and momentum across our clients in integrating gender equality into their investment decisions.
-According to a recent survey from Morgan Stanley Wealth Management, high-net-worth investors said it is important that companies they invest in have policies in place to promote diversity, equity and inclusion (67%), hire and promote employees of diverse backgrounds (66%) and have people of diverse backgrounds in leadership positions (63%).4
+At the same time, I am heartened to see real interest and momentum among our clients in integrating a gender lens into their investment decisions.
+According to a recent survey from Morgan Stanley Wealth Management, large percentages of high-net-worth investors said it is important that companies they invest in have policies in place to promote diversity, equity and inclusion (67%); hire and promote employees of diverse backgrounds (66%); and have people of diverse backgrounds in leadership positions (63%).4

-In the U.S., investors can play a role in influencing companies on the topic of gender equality through voting proxies and dialoguing with companies to encourage disclosure.
+In the U.S., investors can play a role in influencing companies on the topic of gender diversity, equity and inclusion through voting proxies and dialoguing with companies to encourage disclosure.
 Specifically, investors have been focused on disclosure of relevant policies and employee diversity statistics.
-According to shareholder engagement data from the shareholder advocacy nonprofit As You Sow, out of the 435 resolutions filed in 2021 (down from 469 filed in 2020), 9% of total shareholder resolutions filed address board diversity and 16% address workplace diversity, continuing to signal that this is an important issue for investors.
+Out of the 529 resolutions filed in 2022 (up significantly from the 435 filed in 2021), 5% of total shareholder resolutions filed address board diversity and 9% address workplace diversity, continuing to signal that this is an important issue for investors.
 There were also several resolutions filed seeking racial and gender median pay data to assess enduring pay inequities.7

 A few possible reasons: